 Prioritize Safety

-Before diving into the artistic elements of nursery design, safety should be your paramount concern.
+Safety should be your paramount concern.
 A functional nursery room prioritizes the safety of your child.
 Here are some essential safety tips:

-Make sure that all furniture meets industry safety standards.
+Choose Safe Furniture: Make sure that all furniture meets industry safety standards.
 Look for furniture that has rounded edges and sturdy construction.
 Avoid furniture with heavy glass or sharp corners to minimize any risk of injury.

-Tip-proof your nursery by anchoring heavy furniture pieces, like dressers and bookshelves, to the wall.
+Secure All Furniture: Tip-proof your nursery by anchoring heavy furniture pieces, like dressers and bookshelves, to the wall.
 This prevents tipping, which can be a significant hazard, especially as your baby begins to crawl and pull themselves up.

-Make sure to cover all electrical outlets with safety covers and keep cords out of reach.
+Electrical Safety: Make sure to cover all electrical outlets with safety covers and keep cords out of reach.
 Using cord organizers can help keep wires tidy and prevent accidental pulls by curious little hands.

 Create a Gender-Neutral Palette